princemuichkine/pi-spi-sdk/README.md

 ## Features

 This SDK provides full TypeScript support with types generated from the official OpenAPI specification, ensuring type safety throughout your integration.
-It includes secure authentication through OAuth2 and mTLS, comprehensive coverage of all Π-SPI endpoints, and custom error classes with detailed messages for easier debugging.
+It includes secure authentication through OAuth2 and mTLS, comprehensive coverage of all SPI endpoints, and custom error classes with detailed messages for easier debugging.
 The codebase is auto-generated from the official specification and includes developer-friendly utilities and constants to streamline your implementation.

 ## Utilities & Constants